swiftlang/swift-evolution/proposals/0018-flexible-memberwise-initialization.md

 3. Stored properties with **less visibility** than a memberwise initializer are not eligible for memberwise initialization.
 No annotation is required to indicate that and it is usually not desired.
 4. The *automatic* model cannot exist unless it is the default.
 The *opt-in* model can exist alongside the *automatic* model and itself be opted-into simply by specifying the `memberwise` declaration modifier on one or more properties.

 I do think a strong argument can be made that it may be **more clear** to require a `memberwise` declaration modifier on stored properties in order to *opt-in* to memberwise initialization.
-Community members who would prefer to use the *opt-in* model are encouraged to voice their opinion and support following this proposal up with an enhancement proposal adding that option.

 ### Allow all initializers to participate in memberwise initialization